TomPace101/nanopore_diffusion/notes.md

 _ISSUE_ if the paramlocs folder doesn't exist, gmsh will error rather than creating it So, the geom_mk_msh script needs to ensure that directory exists before calling gmsh.

+_TODO_ Why does the solver module need MeshParameters?
+Or does it really just need paramlocs instead?

 # ill-sleep (and debug of the PNP-reaction solver)

-_ISSUE_ behavior with hybrid boundary term
-Tried a sign reversal just to see what happens.
-It couldn't converge.

 _ISSUE_ change in potential in ill-sleep
 Maybe we should calculate the net volumetric charge density as a scalar quantity and plot it.